dokku/dokku/docs/deployment/methods/images.md

     docker save dokku/test-app:v12 | ssh my.dokku.host "docker load | dokku tags:deploy test-app v12"
     ```

+!!! note
-> Note: You can also use a Docker registry to push and pull
+    You can also use a Docker registry to push and pull
-> the image rather than uploading it directly.
+    the image rather than uploading it directly.

 Here's a more complete example using the above method: